spacetelescope/jwst/docs/jwst/nsclean/main.rst

 undemanding, typically requiring only a few seconds to clean a full-frame image.

+The correction can be applied to any type of NIRSpec exposure, including IFU, MOS, fixed slit, and Bright Object Time Series (BOTS), in both full-frame and subarray readouts.
+Time series (3D) data are corrected one integration at a time.

 Details on the source of the correlated noise and the algorithm used in the ``nsclean`` step to fit and remove it can be found in `Rauscher 2023 <https://ui.adsabs.harvard.edu/abs/2023arXiv230603250R/abstract>`_.

-..
-Note:: In its current form, this step can only be applied to full-frame images,
-          which limits the applicability to IFU and MOS mode exposures, as well as fixed-slit exposures that use full-frame.
-Any fixed-slit or bright object mode (BOTS) exposures using subarrays are not supported.

 Upon completion of the step, the step status keyword "S_NSCLEN" gets set to "COMPLETE" in the output science data.